Jose98Lapa/SecondYearFinalProject/Projeto/eapli.base/README.md

 would carry a burden for the computer running the interface

-the Controller might indeed perform such calculation as it has all the data is needs for a short period of time, but it is not the controller function to perform mathematical operations
+the Controller might indeed perform such calculation as it has all the data is needs for a short period of time, but it is not the controller funcao to perform mathematical operations

 the domain object might indeed be the very best resource to calculate the sum for each